BaileyJohannsmann/Journal/Week3_Journal.md

     - [Youtube](https://www.youtube.com/watch?v=ML7Zc35rIWk&t=435s&ab_channel=MicrosoftAzure): This video was a good tutorial of WordPress on Azure.

 - **Learning WordPress**
   - Description: In this task I learnt, trialed and implemented various features in WordPress.
-I learnt these features by watching Lindsay's DEMO as well as refering to multiple videos and other online resources.
+I learnt these features by watching Lindsay's demo as well as refering to multiple videos and other online resources.
     - [Youtube + Learn JCU + various websites](https://www.youtube.com/watch?v=yGBpPAzra44&t=710s&ab_channel=CreateWPSite): This video was specifically helpful.

 - **Group interview task in online seminar**